Non-Functional Turf Ban

 Metropolitan Water District - Rebates and Incentives

-Metropolitan Water District of Southern California provides many rebates and incentives for businesses in the commercial, industrial, and institutional (CII) sector through its www.socalwatersmart.com and www.bewaterwise.com websites.
+Metropolitan Water District of Southern California provides many rebates and incentives through its www.socalwatersmart.com and www.bewaterwise.com websites.

-These resources can help guide businesses through the rebate application process while providing a program overview, information on permits & W9 forms and what commercial devices qualify for rebates.
+These resources can help guide applicants through the rebate application process while providing a program overview, information on permits & W9 forms and what commercial devices qualify for rebates.

 Click here to estimate your rebate and to apply for your business' turf replacement rebate.